Alternative cancer treatments: 11 options to consider

 Exercise.
 Exercise may help you manage signs and symptoms during and after cancer treatment.
 Gentle exercise may help relieve fatigue and stress and help you sleep better.
 Many studies now show that an exercise program may help people with cancer live longer and improve their overall quality of life.

-If you haven't already been exercising regularly, check with your doctor before you begin an exercise program.
+If you haven't already been exercising regularly, check with your provider before you begin an exercise program.
 Start slowly, adding more exercise as you go.
 Aim to work your way up to at least 30 minutes of exercise most days of the week.

 Hypnosis.
 Hypnosis is a deep state of concentration.
 During a hypnotherapy session, a therapist may hypnotize you by talking in a gentle voice and helping you relax.
 The therapist will then help you focus on goals, such as controlling your pain and reducing your stress.